Crowd in front of a shop

 Some companies hire fake customers to extoll the virtues of their products or services.
 Some shops hire people to stand in line.
 These are known as sakura (cherry blossom).

-But these fakes can be spotted, and the strategy can backfire; news can spread quickly and turn into a majority unfavourable evaluation.
+But these fakes can be spotted, and the strategy can backfire; news can spread quickly and turn into a majority unfavorable evaluation.
 Reputations can suffer.